You’ve got the first four covered, but don’t you want to feel great, look great and keep the energy high?

 Says Brian Vahjen, NASM Master Trainer and Senior Program Advisor, American Fitness, Spring, 2019, “I…encourage people to get outside to hike, bike, run, and kayak.
 I like to find cardio people enjoy.”

 So, let’s keep this simple.
-Reminding us that good health is a lifestyle to be lived every day.
-The American Heart Association and its Go Red for Women movement gives the best advice: “Smile more, move more, add intensity, repeat.”
+To remind us that good health is a lifestyle to be lived every day, the American Heart Association and its Go Red for Women movement gives the best advice: “Smile more, move more, add intensity, repeat.”
 This is a great mantra for having fun this summer while keeping our health a top priority.

-At the beach?
-Barefoot in the sand is a terrific leg workout and grab a beach ball to stabilize as you squat or stretch.
+Are you at the beach?
+Being barefoot in the sand is a terrific leg workout, and you can grab a beach ball to stabilize as you squat or stretch.

 There are so many activities, most of which you’ve done in your past, that can actually contribute to staying fit!